Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 * ```validPeriods``` refers to the time frames handled by the dataset.

-* ```filePath``` sets the path on which files will be stored; make sure you replace the values corresponding to your data mine, bot and product.
+* ```filePath``` sets the path on which files are stored; the proper name of the data mine, the bot and the product need to be entered.

 * ```fileName``` sets the name of the files that constitute the dataset.